oelna/asn1-tools.js/README.md

 I combined the two libraries into a single ESM.
 Hope I didn't break anything.
 Original code by @coolaj86

+An ASN.1 parser and packer in about 250 lines of vanilla Javascript, no dependencies.

 # Usage

 ```js